 Bacteria is not always bad, especially when we are talking about our intestines.
 There are so many microorganisms in our gut, that scientists call this place a “microbiota”, which is an environment full of life.
-Bacteria can be harmful and cause disease, but some microbes can prevent certain diseases because they take up places bad bacteria can’t colonize when they are around.
+Bad bacteria can be harmful and cause disease especially in your poop, but some microbes can prevent certain diseases because they take up places bad bacteria can’t colonize when they are around.
 In this way, good bacteria prevent various gastrointestinal diseases, and even make it more difficult for pathogens to spread to the bloodstream.

 Good bacteria in our gut is also called commensal bacteria, they feed and reproduce, but can live there without causing any disease.
 The same happens to our mouth and skin, there’s a lot of commensal bacteria, normal flora, that does not cause any particular disease.
 The only way good bacteria can cause disease is when patients suffer from severe immunodeficiency.
 Otherwise, it is easier to get sick from a greasy take-out food than normal gut flora.
 But be extra careful, there are a few things that affect normal flora in our gut and can cause serious problems.

 When normal gut flora is not there, the really bad guys have open field to colonize and cause disease.
 Additionally, not having a healthy balance in our gut microbiota can lead to several ailments, not only in the gastrointestinal system.
 For example, the normal intestinal flora is in charge of modulating the entire immune system, and changes in gut flora can affect how we react towards disease and allergy.
 Some studies have also linked unbalanced gut flora with obesity, Alzheimer’s disease, and other entities.
 Let us go through 3 of the most common reasons why gut flora may be compromised, and discuss the symptoms they may cause.